elKei24/niescraper/README.md

 To install the tool, run `pip install .` in the root directory.
 If you plan to edit files, run `pip install -e .` instead.

+The tool controls Firefox to visit the official web page.
+Therefore, Firefox needs to be installed and the `geckodriver` executable needs to be in the PATH.
+You can download it [here](https://github.com/mozilla/geckodriver/releases/).
-Firefox needs to be installed as well.
-It should be easy to support multiple browsers, but so far I had no reason to do it.
+It should be easy to support other browsers as well, but so far I had no reason to do it.

 ## Usage